PCOS: From symptoms to self-advocacy. Get the handbook

 This occurs when one or both testicles fail to descend into the scrotum during fetal development or infancy.
 If untreated, it can lead to infertility because the temperature in the abdomen is too high for sperm production.

-Infections like orchitis (inflammation of the testicles), which can be caused by viruses like mumps or sexually transmitted infections (STIs), can severely impact fertility.
+Infections like orchitis (inflammation of the testicles), which can be caused by viruses such as mumps or sexually transmitted infections (STIs), can have a severe impact on fertility.

 Certain STIs, like chlamydia and gonorrhea, can damage the reproductive organs over time, leading to infertility in men.